nodejs/Release/README.md

 Generally changes are expected to live in a *Current* release for at least 2 weeks before being backported.
-It is possible for a commit to land earlier at the discretion of the LTS Working Group and the maintainers of the LTS branches.
+It is possible for a commit to land earlier at the discretion of the Release working group and the maintainers of the LTS branches.

 Once a release moves into Maintenance mode, only ***critical*** bugs,
 ***critical*** security fixes, and documentation updates will be permitted.